JLChnToZ/VVMW/Packages/idv.jlchntoz.vvmw/README.md

 This is an optional component that manages the queue of the playback.
 You can pre-define playlist and/or enabling player queue options here.

 - **Core**: Reference to the VVMW main component.
 If it is empty, you can click the "Find" button to resolve it.
 - **Enable Queue List**: If enabled, while user want to play a video and it is playing other video, the video url will be queued.
   Recommend as this is more polite to everyone.
+- **History Size**: How many recent user entered URL entries will be recorded.
+  If this value is greater than `0`, a "Playback History" entry beside queue list and playlists will appeared.
+When the player plays a user-input URL, the URL and who entered will append here, allowing it to be quickly re-queued afterwards.
+  Setting this value to `0` will entirely disable this feature.
 - **Edit Playlists...**: Edit the Playlists defined in this component.
   The options below are in the Playlist editor window now:
     - **Reload**: Discard any changes to the playlist and reload to inspector.